d3christ/spanwiki/wiki/manual/cluster_tables.md

 # Using clust2table.py

-A newer fancier script (by Nick Borg) can provide more information about the clusters (located in `spantoolbox/group_analysis/clust2table.py`):
+A newer fancier script (by Nick Borg) provides even more information about the clusters (located in `spantoolbox/group_analysis/clust2table.py`):
 * Multiple candidate region names, for both CM and Peak
 * Neurosynth associated terms for each cluster
-* Coordinates in both MNI and TLRC space. but requires a bit more context:
+* Coordinates in both MNI and TLRC space. but requires more context:

 ### Requirements:
 * You must have python installed